Odyssey Interactive Limited

 5.2 Not Used.

-5.6 If the Supplier on its own or through any third party has notice that Customer Data stored by the Customer and/or Authorised User is in violation of any law or infringes third party rights, the Supplier shall have the unfettered right to – without liability to the Customer or Authorised User – immediately suspend access to such data without prior notice to the Authorised User or Customer.
+5.6 If the Supplier on its own or through any third party has notice that Customer Data stored by the Customer and/or Authorised User is or may be in violation of any law or infringes third party rights, the Supplier shall have the unfettered right to – without liability to the Customer or Authorised User – immediately suspend access to such data without prior notice to the Authorised User or Customer.
 The Customer and/or Authorised User may be notified by the Supplier of any such action under this section, when reasonable and possible.

 5a Data Protection